awslabs/ros2-migration-tools/README.md

     on for more details about the mappings

-3. Default output folder is a folder named `output` inside the `ROSMigrationTool` or the output folder will be the folder which you specified with `-o` or `--output_folder` argumnet.
-This folder, either default or custom, will have a folder with unique name `currData_currTime`(e.g. 2019-07-15_20_30_55).
-This folder will contain the package migrated to ROS2
+3. Default output folder is a folder named `output` inside the `ROSMigrationTool` or the output folder will be the folder which you specified with `-o` or `--output_folder` argument.
+The default folder will have a folder with unique name `currData_currTime`(e.g. 2019-07-15_20_30_55).
+This output folder will contain the package migrated to ROS2

 ## Filling the mappings
 - Open `mapping/new_tokens.json` file in editor of choice.